ermastarling/noodle-story-bot-final/README.md

 - Persistent SQLite data lives under `data/`; WAL/SHM files are transient and can be regenerated.
 - Backups are written to `data/backups/` by the scheduled job and can be restored manually if needed.
+- Durable store purchase history is stored in `store_purchase_events` and is used for all-time specialization purchase counts in dev purchase alerts.

 ## Project Structure